Better Lives, Stronger Communities

 - Ohio Works First clients were provided practical lessons on employability skills, exploring personal values, coping with change and stress, consumerism skills, and communication skills.
 These basic life skills are essential for successful employment and quality living.
 In 2016, the GCS educator provided 94 one hour lessons to nearly 300 clients at Warren County Workforce ONE.

-- The Warren County authored curriculum titled ‘Tough Work – Understanding and Serving People in Poverty While Caring for Yourself’ was shared with volunteers at Faith Ministries in Mason as well as court-appointed special advocates in Warren County.
-This training offers practical information for volunteers and staff on poverty and its impact on families while helping volunteers maintain helathy boundaries while serving and provide ways to prevent compassion fatigue.
+- The Warren County-authored curriculum titled ‘Tough Work – Understanding and Serving People in Poverty While Caring for Yourself’ was shared with volunteers at Faith Ministries in Mason as well as court-appointed special advocates in Warren County.
+This training offers practical information for volunteers and staff on poverty and its impact on families, while helping volunteers maintain healthy boundaries and while serving and provide ways to prevent compassion fatigue.
 Evaluations indicate knowledge gained and better teamwork achieved.

-Warren County FCS Educator, Kathy Michelich, serves on numerous county collaborations and coalitions to improve multi-agency decision making, decrease duplication of effort, and to identify priority areas to better utilize limited resources.
-She is available to discuss local programming plans.
+Formeer Warren County FCS educator, Kathy Michelich (retired May 2019), served on numerous county collaborations and coalitions to improve multi-agency decision making, decrease duplication of effort, and identify priority areas to better utilize limited resources.

-You can learn more about all OSU Extension Family & Consumer Science programs at http:fcs.osu.edu.
+You can learn more about all OSU Extension family and consumer science programs at http:fcs.osu.edu.

 Extension has been helping all Ohioans build better lives, better businesses and better communities since 1914.